loxy0dev/RedTiger-Tools/README.md

 │   └── Ip Pinger                          : Tests IP connectivity via ping requests.
 │
 ├── 🔎 - Osint
-│   ├── D0x Create                         : Creates a file of collected personal data (legal use only).
+│   ├── D0x Create                         : [Legal use only] Creates a file of collected personal data.
-│   ├── D0x Tracker                        : Searches for personal info on a target (legal use only).
+│   ├── D0x Tracker                        : [Legal use only] Searches for personal info on a target.
 │   ├── Get Image Exif                     : Extracts metadata from an image (location, device, etc.).
 │   ├── Google Dorking                     : Advanced Google searches for sensitive data.
 │   ├── Username Tracker                   : Searches a username across multiple platforms.